dbandala/AI-Model-Sandbox/README.md

 # AI-Model-Sandbox
-A collaborative space for testing, experimenting, and exploring the capabilities of large language models (LLMs).
+A collaborative space for testing, experimenting, and exploring the capabilities of large language (LLMs) and computer vision (CV) models.
+This repository is designed for prototyping prompts, fine-tuning models, evaluating performance, and building innovative AI-driven solutions.
+Whether you're experimenting with cutting-edge architectures or just tinkering with creative AI applications, this sandbox is your playground.